MohammadNazeri/my-educations/Kserve/README.md

 ```

 ## Run Kserve in AKS
+1. Docker image
-1. Write code for LLM model
+2. Write code for LLM model
-2. build docker image for LLM model
+3. build docker image for LLM model
-3. push it in ACR
+4. push it in ACR
-4.
+5. Create AKS through template
+6. install Kserve and Knative
+7.